asingh100/methods_project/data_exploration.md

 ```

 <img src="data_exploration_files/figure-gfm/unnamed-chunk-21-4.png" width="90%" />
+With the plots, we observe that there actually just 3 interactions and
-There appears to be a significant interaction between urbanization and
+there appears to be a significant interaction between urbanization and
 percent\_pop with high school degree.

 Check 3\_way interactions between predictors of interest